AllStarLink/ASL3-Manual/docs/user-guide/known-issues.md

 ## Pi Hat-based Radio Modules
-For the ASL3 pi appliance image, the current image (v3.0.6) does not make `/dev/ttyS0` available as a UART port for programming a hat-connected radio board.
+For the ASL3 pi appliance image, the current image (v3.0.6) does not make `/dev/serial0` (formerly `/dev/ttyAMA0`) available as a UART port for programming a hat-connected radio board.
 This is a common need for hat-based modules based on the SA818/DRA818 chip such as the W6IPA PIRIM and other similar board.

 1. Run `sudo raspi-config` from the Web Console Terminal